the-road-to-learn-react/the-road-to-react/manuscript/react-modern/lists.md

 ## Lists in React

 When working with data in JavaScript, most often the data comes as an array of objects.
-Therefore, we will learn how to render such list of items in React next.
+Therefore, we will learn how to render a list of items in React next.
 In order to prepare you for rendering lists in React, let's recap one of the most common data manipulation methods: the [array's built-in map() method](https://mzl.la/3B3a7tf).
 It is used to iterate over each item of a list in order to return a new version of each item:

 {title="Code Playground",lang="javascript"}
 ~~~~~~~